 The University of Cumbria has announced it will accept Bitcoin for the payment of fees.
 The move comes with the launch of courses that examine the role of complementary currencies in economic and social systems.
 The university believes it is the first public university in the world to accept Bitcoin as payment for course fees.

-Bitcoin is an online currency and payment system that already enables the international transmission of funds per day at an amount greater than Western Union.
+Bitcoin is an online currency and payment system that already enables the international transmission at a greater amount per day than Western Union.
 Thousands of merchants now accept Bitcoin worldwide.
 The university uses the system Bitpay to process any payments.

 The acceptance of Bitcoin will initially be limited to the two programmes that address complementary currencies.
 These are the Certificate of Achievement in Sustainable Exchange, which will be taught from the university’s London campus in July 2014, and the Postgraduate Certificate in Sustainable Leadership, which will be taught from its Lake District campus, in June 2014.
 Both courses are run by the new Institute for Leadership and Sustainability (IFLAS).